dnguyen800/jekyll-TeXt-theme/_infrastructure/network.md

 ### Considerations before buying a Wi-Fi mesh system

-> - Know the model # that fits your needs—don’t just buy based on brand alone.
+> - **Know the model # that fits your needs**—don’t just buy based on brand alone.
-> - What is more important—speed or reliability?
-Household that watch multiple 4K video streams and have gigabit internet should consider faster but less reliable systems  like Netgear Orbi.
+> - **What is more important—speed or reliability?** Household that watch multiple 4K video streams and have gigabit internet should consider faster but less reliable systems  like Netgear Orbi.
-> - Test the router thoroughly as it’s impossible to guarantee everything will work with your mix of devices.
+> - **Test the router thoroughly** as it’s impossible to guarantee everything will work with your mix of devices.

 ### What You Get With a Wi-Fi mesh system